Large noses help filter out dust

 - Saiga has suffered one of the fastest declines of any animal, due to both poaching and annual disease.

-- These antelopes can congregate in herds of around 1000 individuals.
+- The saiga is an animal that can congregate in herds of around 1000 individuals.

 - Males focuses all of their energy on their harem during the breeding season, which increases their mortality rate.